ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 ### Subheadings

-First level subheadings should be denoted by `###` and should contain the same text as the Tutorial Aim which links to it.
+First level subheadings should be denoted by `##` and should contain the same text as the Tutorial Aim which links to it.
 All first level subheadings should be preceded by an internal link, linking it to a given Tutorial Aim.
-Second level subheadings should be denoted by `####`.
+Second level subheadings should be denoted by `###`, third level by `####` and so on..

 ```
 <a name="sections"></a>

 ## 1. Organising scripts into sections

-### Subsections like this
+### Subheadings like this

 Some text